 Referring patients from a primary health care clinic to a County hospital is challenging as access to secondary hospital services is a major problem.
-It is estimated that only 20% of people can reach a hospital within 24 hours.
+It is estimated that only 20% of the patients who come to the ICRC-supported primary health care facilities in need of higher-level care can actually reach a secondary health facility within 24 hours.
 In emergency cases like an obstructed labor, a Caesarean section needs to be performed within three hours to avoid irrevocable harm to baby and mother.
 The problem of access is aggravated by poor quality roads which make travelling long and arduous.

 The ICRC in South Sudan also supports four hospitals to provide emergency surgery for weapon wounded, offers mental health and psychosocial support, and provides nutritional supplement in 6 detention facilities.
 The ICRC also evacuates people wounded in armed violence by air from remote places to the hospitals it supports.
 In addition, three Physical Rehabilitation Program (PRP) Centers in Juba, Rumbek and Wau provide treatment and artificial limbs (upper and lower) to people with disabilities.
 Since January 2018, the ICRC performed 316 air medical evacuations.
 First aid training and prehospital care are also given in collaboration with the South Sudan Red Cross (SSRC).